norekdcs2020/Bindulator_v0.304_archive/README.md

 - Choose your **compatible** Template at No. 5 button.
 The path to the Template will appear in the `F` column,
 - Choose the folder for saving bind visualization PDF files at No. 6 button.
 The path to the folder will appear in the `F` column,
 - Point to the .exe file of your PDF editor at No. 7 button.
 The path to the .exe file will appear in the `F` column,

-- **WARNING!
-AFTER YOU PRESS THE NO. 8 BUTTON DO NOT TOUCH THE MOUSE, NOR THE KEYBOARD - UNLESS PROMPTED ON THE SCREEN.
+**WARNING BEFORE NO. 8!
+AFTER YOU PRESS THE BUTTON DO NOT TOUCH THE MOUSE, NOR THE KEYBOARD - UNLESS PROMPTED ON THE SCREEN OTHERWISE.
 IF YOU CHANGE THE FOCUS OF ACTIVE WINDOW, BAD THINGS COULD HAPPEN.
 USE AT YOUR OWN RISK.**

-- Press the No. 8 button and watch how the Bindulator does the job, Now you can either use the PDF created (if something is wrong, you can correct it now manually) or go further and export the file as a kneeboard in DCS,
+- Press the No. 8 button and watch how the Bindulator does the job,
+- Now you can either use the PDF created (if something is wrong, you can correct it now manually) or go further and export the file as a kneeboard in DCS,

 ###Kneeboard export from PDF files
-- Check if the path to you newly created PDF file at No. 9 in the `F` column is correct.
+- Check if the path to your newly created PDF file at No. 9 in the `F` column is correct,
+- Choose the DCS World main kneeboard folder.
+If the folder `Kneeboard` does not exist in the "/Saved Games/DCS.openbeta/" - create it.
+After choosing the kneeboard folder with the Bindulator, the path to the folder will appear in the `F` column,

+**WARNING BEFORE NO. 11!
+AFTER YOU PRESS THE BUTTON DO NOT TOUCH THE MOUSE, NOR THE KEYBOARD - UNLESS PROMPTED ON THE SCREEN OTHERWISE.
+IF YOU CHANGE THE FOCUS OF ACTIVE WINDOW, BAD THINGS COULD HAPPEN.
+USE AT YOUR OWN RISK.**

+- Press the No. 8 button and watch how the Bindulator does the job,
+- Check if everything works in DCS World - do not forget to bind keys for Kneeboard ON/OFF or GLANCE and NEXT/PREVIOUS kneeboard pages.
+Your kneeboards should appear after pressing the next button a few times.

 <BR>